Crossing the Line: Overtime

 by Laura Robinson

-VIOLENCE AND SEXUAL ASSAULT IN CANADA’S NATIONAL SPORT
+NOTHING HAS CHANGED ABOUT VIOLENCE AND SEXUAL ASSAULT IN CANADA’S NATIONAL SPORT IN NEARLY 30 YEARS

 Abuse in hockey takes many forms.
 It may be overtly sexual.
-It may be an overwhelming pressure on playersremoved from the support of their families and often living far from hometo perform and to fit in.
-It often takes the form of degrading hazing rituals, many of which have violent sexual overtones, designed to take the players beyond their inhibitions and the normal limits of their aggression.
+Or it may put overwhelming pressure on players—removed from the support of their families and often living far from home—to perform and to fit in.
+It often takes the form of degrading hazing rituals, many of which are sexually violent as rookie players become the designated female for senior players, designed to eliminate all empathy—or the female within each male.

-Robinson shows how the institutionalized abuse in hockey turns the players themselves into abusers.
-Yet when accusations are levelled against the players, team managers and owners rally around to protect them, applying pressure to have the charges dropped or the accuser discredited.
+Robinson shows us how institutionalized abuse in hockey turns players into abusers.
+Yet when accusations are levelled against them, team managers and owners rally around to protect them, applying pressure to have charges dropped or the accuser discredited.

-In 1998, Crossing the Line outlined cases for which there were media reports, charges, and/or convictions.
-The original text was thoroughly vetted by lawyers.
-Yet, despite the rigorous nature of the both the fifth estate documentary Thin Ice, which Laura researched, and this book, decision-makers in sport gave junior hockey’s rape culture no attention whatsoever—except to cover for the perpetrators.
-In short, little if anything has changed in 25 years.
+In 1998, Crossing the Line outlined cases for which there were media reports, charges, and rare convictions.
+Yet decision-makers in sport gave junior hockey’s rape culture no attention whatsoever—except to cover for the perpetrators.
+In short, little if anything has changed in nearly thirty years.

 Until now.
-The new edition of Crossing the Line brings together compelling new information that cannot be ignored.
+Crossing the Line: Overtime brings together compelling new information that cannot be ignored.

 (Photo: Laura Robinson)